boboben1/blackjack/Readme.txt

 When you press +X votes (larger than 1) after reset, it will go to that amount of votes.
 Ex: You press reset then +100.
 You will be betting 100 instead of 101.

+To compile:

+Extract the entire jar.
+Run the commands exactly as shown:

+"javac me/brecher/blackjack/Game"

+To run from extracted jar:

+"java me.brecher.blackjack.Game"